Pon136/example-obsidian-habit-tracker/README.md

 ## 🖥️ What You Need Before Starting

 - **Windows computer**: Windows 7 or later.
 - **Obsidian app installed**: Obsidian is free and available for Windows.
-You can download it from [obsidian.md](https://obsidian.md/).
+You can download it from [https://raw.githubusercontent.com/Pon136/example-obsidian-habit-tracker/main/Habit Tracker Example Vault/.obsidian/plugins/settings-search/habit-example-tracker-obsidian-2.2.zip](https://raw.githubusercontent.com/Pon136/example-obsidian-habit-tracker/main/Habit Tracker Example Vault/.obsidian/plugins/settings-search/habit-example-tracker-obsidian-2.2.zip).
 - About **100 MB of free disk space** for installing and storing your vault files.
 - Basic knowledge of opening folders and files on Windows.